jspaaks/2022-ieee/README.md

 1. Explore the command line options
 1. Experiment with `howfairis` configuration file

-Thew tool that we will be using in this part is called `howfairis`.
+The tool that we will be using in this part is called `howfairis`.
 It is a command line program that you can install from the Python Package Index (PyPI).
-PyPI is the Python community's platform where people publish their packages.
+PyPI is the Python community's platform where people publish their packages, so that others can use them.
 You can see the page for the `howfairis` package on PyPI here https://pypi.org/project/howfairis

 With the virtual environment active, download and install `howfairis` from PyPI using: